devos50/devos50.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I'm a postdoctoral researcher in [the Scalable Computing Systems (SACS) Laboratory](https://www.epfl.ch/labs/sacs/) of [EPFL University](https://epfl.ch), focussing on building efficient and scalable machine learning systems.
+I am a postdoctoral researcher in [the Scalable Computing Systems (SACS) Laboratory](https://www.epfl.ch/labs/sacs/) of [EPFL University](https://epfl.ch), focussing on building efficient and scalable machine learning systems.
+Our lab particularly focusses on distributed machine learning techniques, both within data centers (e.g., LLM inference and training), as well as ML over the Internet (federated and decentralized learning).
 My research interests include machine learning systems, distributed and decentralized systems, and distributed ledger technology.

 **Previously:**